kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

-# KEP-6122: Configurable Scaling Delay with Pod Resource Exposure
+# KEP-6122: Configurable Scaling Delay

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good